 Sancheoneo fishing is the main activity at the Hwacheon Sancheoneo Ice Festival.
 There are three ways for visitors to fish at the festival: ice fishing on the frozen stream, lure fishing in the flowing waters, and bare-hand fishing in a pool.
-In addition, visitors can take the fish they have caught to be served fried or in raw slices for a fee in the food centers.
+In addition, visitors can take the fish they caught to be served fried or in raw slices for a fee in the food centers.

 If you don’t feel up to the challenge, you can always enjoy ice fishing on Hwacheoncheon Stream.
 This is the most representative event of the festival, taking place on ice that is at least 30cm thick.
-The festival also prepares an exclusive section of ice for the use of international visitors to increase their odds of catching fish.
+The festival also prepares an exclusive section of ice for the use of international visitors to increase their chances of catching fish.

 Snow and ice activities are another core part of Hwacheon Sancheoneo Ice Festival.
 The thrilling sled ride down the hill and the ice sleighs are always big hits.
-Sports enthusiasts and active people will enjoy the many winter sports experiences, such as ice soccer, curling, ice hockey, and more.
+Sports enthusiasts and active people will enjoy the many winter sports experiences, such as ice soccer, curling, hockey, and more.
 A zipline set up over the frozen waters is also available for the more daring visitors.